 10.2 In the event of dissolution, the Officers of the Society shall remain responsible for the winding up of the affairs of the Society and after discharging all debts and liabilities of the Society, shall transfer any remaining assets to one or more organisations having aims and objectives similar to those of the Society or to a local charity or charities of the Committee’s choice.

-This revised Constitution, which supersedes all previous Constitutions, was adopted by majority vote at the Annual General Meeting dated the Nineteenth of March 2018.
+This revised Constitution, which supersedes all previous Constitutions, was adopted unanimously at the Annual General Meeting dated the 27th of March 2023.

-Signed: Suzanne Lamb (President) – Chair of the Annual General meeting
+Signed: Stuart Ward, – President Chair of the Annual General meeting